 H. Users of facilities and/or property and/or their sponsor(s) are responsible for all fees and costs assessed by MTSU for the event as set forth in Section VI below (entitled "Fees and Costs");

 I. All groups, organizations and individuals, by applying for registration of an activity and by subsequent use after approval by MTSU, agree to indemnify MTSU and hold it harmless from any and all liabilities arising out of such use of the property and/or facilities of MTSU, including, but not limited to, personal injury, property damage, court costs and attorney's fees.
 In addition, in certain situations as set forth in Section VII below (entitled "Insurance and Bonds") certain users may be required to provide additional bonds and insurance;

 J. All persons operating motor vehicles in conjunction with an approved use/access of campus facilities and/or property shall be subject to MTSU and TBR rules, regulations, policies and procedures regarding traffic and parking.
-The MTSU rules regulations and procedures can be obtained from the MTSU Parking and Transportation Services website;
+The MTSU rules regulations and procedures can be obtained from the MTSU Parking Services website;

 K. The hours in which facilities are generally available are listed in Appendix A. The hours of use may vary during holidays, final exam weeks, "week of welcome" dates and the summer semesters.
 Except as provided in Section VIII.F below (entitled "Camping"), access to, or use of, campus facilities and/or shall not be permitted overnight;

 L. All persons on MTSU's campus in conjunction with an approved application for use/access shall provide adequate identification upon request to appropriate officials and security personnel of MTSU.
 Persons or groups who refuse to provide such identification may be subject to immediate removal from campus and/or disciplinary action.
 In appropriate circumstances, such persons may become subject to arrest and/or prosecution;